"It—It's…It's Darkk!" Mike seized Jane's sleeve in alarm, shaking it uncontrollably.

 "Oh, yes.
 No doubt."
 Kneel answered honestly—looking at Facade's baroque-patterned gloves.
 Even if he couldn't see them clearly, Kneel knew that Facade was wearing the same ones he liked.

-He was into two things—first was laying traps for others and second, was fashion.
+He was into two things—first one was laying traps for others and second, was fashion.

-Just looking at the everyday costume of his senior made him want the same.
+Just looking at everyday costume of his senior made him want the same.

-As Facade's sense of dressing was unique, it was Kneel's duty to note down the designs and pass down a custom order at the mansion's private textile shop—often with a letter to convince the head with various reasons.
+As Facade's sense of dressing was unique, it was Kneel's duty to note down his antique designs word by word and pass down a custom order at the mansion's private textile shop—often with a letter to convince the head with various reasons.

-For today, he was garbed the same way as Facade—by mere coincidence.
+For today, he was garbed in the same way as Facade was—by a mere coincidence.

 Platform shoes and dark green cargo pants for bottoms—with wine-red lace crisscrossing the sides of the thighs and ending with elastic cuffs.